Navigators

 Outdoor Learning Adventures for KS1 and KS2

-Boost your school's outdoor education with our Map and Compass Skills trips – the ultimate navigation school trip experience!
+Boost your school's outdoor education with our Map and Compass Skills trips.
 Designed for KS1 and KS2 students, the Navigators Programme at Ufton Court Education Centre links directly to the national curriculum while offering unforgettable hands-on learning in the great outdoors.

 Through interactive activities in our woodland and outdoor learning spaces, children will: